aifenaike/Intent-Recognition-Using-BERT/README.md

 To learn about BERT in more detail, you should watch this [video](https://www.youtube.com/watch?v=xI0HHN5XKDo).
 Don't worry if BERT's architecture feels too complex, the key things to takeaway are how it is pre-trained, and how we can fine-tune it for our application.

-Before BERT was introduced in 2018, most machine learning models for NLP were trained from scratch (like our previous models).
+Before BERT was introduced in 2018, most machine learning models for NLP were trained from scratch.
 Since then, huge success has been found in many NLP applications by fine-tuning pre-trained models like BERT instead.
 The other most well-known models that are used in this way are the GPT models (GPT, GPT2, GPT3, and GPT Neo).

 We'll use a fantastic package called [Hugging Face](https://huggingface.co/) for our BERT model.
 Hugging Face has tons of pre-trained BERT models for different applications, among many other great models and datasets.
 Specifically, we'll be using the [BERT Base Uncased model](https://huggingface.co/bert-base-uncased), which contains 110M parameters, and is pre-trained on both the BookCorpus (800M words) and on English Wikipedia (2,500M words).